Mrsebastino/Recipe-Book-App/README.md

 It is highly responsive, i have use Materialize for all the main skeleton part of the website, where needed i have use CSS and Media-Queries to make it fully responsive.

 ### Wireframes

-All drawings for the webistes can be found here [Wireframes](https://github.com/Mrsebastino/MS3-RecipeBook/tree/master/static/wireframes/), they include desktop, tablet and mobile.
+All drawings for the webistes can be found here [Wireframes](https://github.com/Mrsebastino/MS3-RecipeBook/tree/master/static/wireframes/), they include desktop and mobile.

 ### Technologies Used
 #### Languages